The most successful Marketing departments get the most from every Marketing dollar.

 7. Develop Ways to Serve More of Your Customer’s Needs

 It’s much more cost-effective to market to customers rather than prospects.
-So why not find more products and services to sell to your existing customers?
+Do you pay attention to which of your buyers of product A haven’t purchased product B?

 Smart Marketing departments look at customer needs and consider logical product bundles — or cross-sell opportunities.